famish99/MuchoCorazon/README.md

 MuchoCorazon
 ============

-This is a webapp to play the Tanto Cuore deck building game.
-The rulebook for the game can be found here http://tantocuore.com/rule/tc1rulebook.pdf
+This is a webapp framework to play card games.

 Coding Guidelines
 =================
-For coding guidelines, please refer to https://github.com/famish99/TantoCuore/wiki/Coding-Guidelines
+For coding guidelines, please refer to https://github.com/famish99/MuchoCorazon/wiki/Coding-Guidelines

 Django Tutorial
 ===============